Steve Coker, CFP

 Is Cedarstone a Fiduciary?

-I was asked this week whether Cedarstone is a Fiduciary.
+I am frequently asked whether Cedarstone is a fiduciary and so I like to periodically address this common concern.
 The answer is yes, of course.
-From its origins Cedarstone has been held to the Fiduciary standard, which requires Cedarstone to always act in the best interest of its clients.
-You would think that such a standard would be universal, but it is not.
-Not all financial advisors are fiduciaries and in fact, most are not.
+From its origins Cedarstone has been held to the Fiduciary standard for its clients.
+In short, a Fiduciary Standard requires Cedarstone to always act in the best interest of its clients.
+You would think that such a standard would be universal, but not all financial advisors are fiduciaries.
+In fact, most are not.

-We have written the past about the Department of Labor’s fiduciary rule for investment professionals.
-While the rule was originally scheduled to be implemented in 2018, it was tabled indefinitely due to a successful lawsuit led by several industry groups.
-In summary, the proposed rule imposed a fiduciary standard upon all investment professionals, requiring them to always act in the best interest of the client.
+We have written the past about the Department of Labor’s 2018 attempt to require the fiduciary standard for investment professionals.
+It was tabled indefinitely due to a successful lawsuit led by several industry groups.
+In summary, the proposed rule imposed a fiduciary standard upon all investment professionals.
 Currently, most licensees are held to a lower standard of care called the ‘suitability standard’.
 In effect, most brokers and insurance professionals can sell clients any investment as long as it is ‘suitable’, even if it is not in the client’s best interest to make the investment.

 If you are a bit stunned that a rule requiring investment professionals to act in the best interest of their clients would be controversial, so are we.
 In our view, the rule was a step in the right direction for the financial industry, which too often deserves its reputation for being self-serving and untrustworthy.